pythonprobr/pythonpro-website/README.md

 If you want use SQLite on your dev environment, please remove DATABASE_URL from .env file.
 Otherwise fill this value with your database credentials.

-You can aply migrations to generate database schema:
+You can apply migrations to generate database schema:

 ```console
 python manage.py migrate